testml-lang/testml/Contribute.md

 ## The TestML Repository

-The Git repository for the TestML project is a bit different than most.
-TestML has many independent components that each could be their own repository.
+The Git repository for the TestML project is a bit different than most repositories.
+It has many independent components that each could be their own repository.
 Instead, we currently have everything in one repository, with each component as a separate (unrelated to one another) branch.

-The `git worktree` command lets us checkout these branches into subdirectories.
-You can almost think of them as submodules.
-The various components are set up to be worked on as subdirectories of the master repository.

-The main component branches are:
+The main component branches are: `compiler/*`, `runtime/*` and `testml/*` for the compilers, language dependent runtime source code, and language agnostic TestML test suite respectively.
+This branches are simultaneously part of the master branch, so that all development can be done on master (or a fork).
+We use the `git-subrepo` to make these branches be both part of master and logically separate at the same time.

+The `compiler/*` and `runtime/*` branches are part of `master` under the `src/` sub-directory.
+The `testml/*` branches are under the `test` sub-directory.

 * `master`